moleculerjs/site/source/docs/broker.md

 | `ContextFactory` | `Class` | `null` | Custom Context class.
 If not `null`, broker will use it when creating contexts |

 {% note info Moleculer runner %}
-Since v0.8.0 you don't need to create ServiceBroker in your project.
+You don't need to create ServiceBroker in your project.
 You can use our new [Moleculer Runner](runner.html) to execute a broker and load services.
 [Read more about Moleculer Runner](runner.html).
 {% endnote %}

 ## Call services